Sumgait: Culture

+Sumgait is known as the "City of Youth" due to its status as the youngest city in Azerbaijan.
+Sumgait was officially designated as the "Youth Capital" for 2025.

 Architecture

 The first studies in architecture and urban planning of the city of Sumgait were carried out by Azerbaijani and Soviet scientist, academician of the International Academy of Architecture of the Eastern Countries, honored architect of Azerbaijan SSR Kamal Mammadbeyov.
-The result of years of research were numerous scientific publications and a book about architectural and planning development of the city of Sumgait.
+The result of years of research were numerous scientific publications.
+His book "Sumgait: Architectural and planning development" is preserved and available in the Library of Congress of the USA.
 Mammadbeyov donated a large number of graphics and illustrations made by him to the archives of The City Museum.
-The Flag Museum in Sumgait was opened on December 15, 2017, with the participation of Ilham Aliyev.
+The Flag Museum in Sumgait was opened on 15 December 2017, with the participation of Ilham Aliyev.

 Music and media

 Sumgait was credited as the main regional driving force behind rock bands of the 1990s including Yuxu, Miraj, Mozalan, and Sirr.

 The regional channel Dünya TV and newspaper 365 Gün are headquartered in the city.

 In 2020, the Azerbaijan Jewish Media Center was established in Sumgayit.

 Parks and gardens

 During the Soviet rule of Azerbaijan, Sumgait was believed to have the longest boulevard in the republic.
 The Culture and Leisure Park was laid on 23 ha of Sumgait coastline in 1967.
-On August 17, 1978, the park was given the name of a distinguished Azerbaijani poet Imadaddin Nasimi.
+On 17 August 1978, the park was given the name of a distinguished Azerbaijani poet Imadaddin Nasimi.
 The same year, the city administration raised the Peace Dove sculpture and monument in the middle of the park assigning the city a symbol of peace.